State College Area High School: Original North Building

 The original North Building was built in 1955 and had undergone numerous renovations.
 The building's original portion, centered around the Logan Avenue entrance, was two-story and included classrooms along with the auditorium, two gymnasia, one cafeteria, library and main office area.
 In 1965, a two-story classroom addition was built parallel to Westerly Parkway.
 In 1989, the natatorium and a new gymnasium were added to the building.
 An additional classroom wing was constructed in 1999.
 Some aspects of the Career and Technology Center program were also included in the North High School.
-The building was demolished in 2018-19 to make room for a new 160,000 sqft facility.
+The building was demolished in 2018–19 to make room for a new 160,000 sqft facility.

 Delta Program

-The Delta Program is an alternative secondary school associated with State High.
+The Delta Program is a democratic school of choice associated with State High.
 Students are encouraged to use community resources and can take classes from the high school, Delta, and Penn State.
 Delta Students enjoy small class sizes, mixed grade levels, and a set of freedoms which are typically restricted to college-age learning.
 To encourage a unity between teachers and students, teachers are referred to on a first name basis.
 The program also opened a middle level program, which proved to be quite popular.